philliphenslee/smartbot/README.md

 # smartbot
-A flexiable and intelligent Slack bot for Node.JS
+A flexible and intelligent Slack bot for Node.JS